Vivica A. Fox Confesses That 50 Cent Is Her ‘True Love’ To Wendy Williams

 A photo posted by 50 Cent (@50cent) on

 “I ran into him last night at the Knick’s game,” Vivica told Wendy Williams.
 “I walked over to him and I said Happy New Year, I introduced myself and said hello to everyone.
-It was in private, so there were no fans, no camera, nothing…someone has to be the bigger person.”
+It was in private, so there were no fans, no camera, nothing… someone has to be the bigger person.”

 The whole conversation was pretty emotional and Wendy was right there soaking up all the drama as Vivica recalled running into 50 Cent and clearing the air after their 2003 breakup.
 The former couple has been at odds pretty much since their split.